Lens distortion is something you need to consider every time you take a photo of a face.

 Zoom your lenses in and out, take different shots and pay attention to how the images change.

-The more familiar you are with the equipment you have, the more you’re in control and can confidently achieve the results you desire!
+The more familiar you are with the equipment you have, the more you’re in control of lens distortion correction and can confidently achieve the results you desire!

 Related: What Lens Should I Use?